copyrightexceptions/copyrightexceptions.eu/content/implementations/MT/info53i.md

 attribution:
 - no attribution required
 otherConditions:
-- use must be directly related to the disability
-- use must be of non-commercial nature
-- use is limited to the extent required by the specific disability
 remarks: "The exception applies mutatis mutandis to neighbouring rights under art.
 21 of Cap.415."
 link: https://legislation.mt/eli/cap/415/eng/pdf
 ---